danielfett/draft-dpop/main.md

 Including a nonce value contributed by the authorization server in the DPoP proof MAY be used by authorization servers to limit the lifetime of DPoP proofs.
-The server is in control of when to require the use of a new nonce value in subsequent DPoP proofs.
+The server determines when and if to issue a new DPoP nonce challenge thereby requiring the use of the nonce value in subsequent DPoP proofs.
+The logic through which the server makes that determination is out of scope of this document.

 An authorization server MAY supply a nonce value to be included by the client in DPoP proofs sent.
 In this case, the authorization server responds to requests not including a nonce